Slack Pricing Negotiation Guide for Procurement and Finance Teams

 Pricing Overview

 Slack has mainly been used as a communication platform for people within the same organization, as well as a way to connect with others outside of the organization.
 Slack values customer partnerships and often times looks to help companies grow over the course of the relationship.
 The pricing structure is dependent on the number of licenses and what level of service the organization decides to move forward with.
-Slack offers three paid pricing plans; Pro, Business+ & Enterprise Grid.
-We have also seen Slack offer “Enterprise Select'' as a bridge between Business+ & Enterprise Grid but have seen it offered less and less.
-They also have an AI add-on available.
+Since June of 2025 - Slack adjusted it's pricing plans.
+Slack now offers three paid pricing plans; Pro, Business+ & Enterprise+.
+Business+ and Enterprise+ will now include Slack AI and Elevate features, which were previously sold as separate add-ons.
+Starting August 1, 2025 all Slack renewals will be subject to the new structure as there are not currently clear options to retain legacy tiers, but most likely being sunset August of 2026.
 See breakdown below:

 Pricing model comparison: